netarchivesuite/solrwayback/README.md

 ### 5) CUSTOMIZATION
 Many custom properties in solrwaybackweb.properties can be changed.
-There are documention above most of the properties.
+There is documentation above most of the properties.
 Tomcat needs to be restart to load changes.
 Here are a few properties that must collections want to customize.
 This is a list of properties most collections want to change.